-Some companies decide to take a serious stance on issues such as obesity and implement office “Biggest Loser” style competitions and contests.
+Some companies decide to take a serious stance on issues such as obesity and implement office“Biggest Loser” style competitions and contests.
 You can use technology such as Fitbits to track and compare steps — these contests allow employees to prioritise fitness while interacting and engaging with their colleagues.

 7. Amp up the Energy with an Escape Room

-Escape rooms are booming in popularity around the world and they are now being targeted towards employee and morale building schemes.
-Escape rooms involve employees being “locked” in a room with their colleagues for a given period.
+Escape rooms are booming in popularity around the world, and they are now being targeted towards employee and morale building schemes.
+Escape rooms involve employees being“locked” in a room with their colleagues for a given period.
 They then need to find and solve clues to allow them to escape.
 These rooms involve employees working together and dividing up tasks to solve a convoluted puzzle, all while a clock ticks away in the background.
 This requires a lot of teamwork, communication and cooperation, and your employees will likely leave the room stronger and more united.

 8. Start a Book Club

-Starting an employee book club can seriously help to unite your workforce and boost engagement.
+Starting an employee book club can seriously help to unite your workforce and boost employee engagement.
 What’s more, it’s extremely cheap to implement and easy to organise.
 Once a month, set a book title and a time and place where your team will meet to discuss a book.
 If you want to make the book club even more relevant to your workplace, you can propose non-fiction books relating to personal growth and self-help — a genre associated with extremely successful individuals.

 9. A Daily Huddle

-A pre-match huddle is popular for athletes — it serves to rally them and get them enthused and energised about the task ahead.
+A pre-match huddle is popular for athletes — it serves to rally them and get them enthused and energised for the task ahead.
 Consider doing something similar with your employees.
-Incorporating a daily huddle into your day will only take a few minutes, but it could prove to be one of the most powerful morale boosters and employee engagement tools in your arsenal.
+Incorporating a daily huddle into your office activities will only take a few minutes, but it could prove to be one of the most powerful morale boosters and employee engagement tools in your arsenal.
 Cover progress towards organisational goals and any relevant obstacles, and use the opportunity to motivate and inspire your employees with great leadership.

 10. Volunteer as a Team

 Interestingly, it has been found that an act of kindness of any type can boost happiness.
-Knowing this, it would be a great and charitable idea to go volunteering as a team — this can help them feel good about themselves and connected to one another, as well as to their community.
+Knowing this, it would be a great and charitable idea to go volunteering as a team — this can help employees feel good about themselves and feel connected to one another, as well as to their community.